alexstyl/contactstore/docs/best_practices.md

 ## Performance considerations

+### Only request the ContactColumns you need

+Each [ContactColumn]() requested via the `ContactStore#fetchContacts()` function is going to cause additional database queries to take place.
+This can cause increase loading times.
+It is advices to only request the ContactColumns you need at any given point.

+Keep in mind that you might have access to the information you need without requesting for any columns.

+If you are building a list of contacts and you need to display their names, use [Contact#displayName]() instead of requesting for the [ContactColumn.Names]() column.
+For the same scenario, use the [Contact.thumbnailUri]() instead of querying for the [ContactColumn.Image] column, if you do no need a high-res version of the contact image.

 ### Use a Predicate to quickly resolve phone numbers

 Instead of fetching all contacts' phone numbers and try to find the contact containing a phone